enkrasia/enkrasia.github.io/blog/_posts/2021-12-10-The-Slow-Switching-Argument.md

     </script>
 </head>

-In his *The Philosophy of Philosophy*, Timothy Williamson (2007) argues that thought experiment arguments should be formulated in terms of the counterfactual conditional.
-By analysing Gettier's argument against the justified true belief (JTB) principle of argument, a paradigmatic thought experiment argument in philosophy, he finds that the argument has the following structure (2007, p.
+In his *The Philosophy of Philosophy*, Timothy Williamson (2007) argues that thought experiment arguments should be formulated in terms of counterfactual conditional.
+By analysing Gettier's argument against the justified true belief (JTB) principle of argument, he finds that the argument has the following structure (2007, p.
 181-187).

 <!--more-->

-First, The argumnet's target analysis is a claim of necessary and sufficient conditions for knowing (where $J$ stands for 'having a JTB for'):
+First, The argument's target analysis is a universal statement about the sufficient and necessary condition of knowledge (where $J$ stands for 'having a JTB for'):

 (1) $\Box \forall x \forall p(K(x, p) \leftrightarrow J(x, p))$

-Second, the argument is based on some imaginary story,  We can represent a Gettier-style story by G(X, P), meaning that X bears a Gettier-relation to P, i.e., having a JTB for P on the basis of some justified false belief:
+Second, the argument is based on some imaginary story.
+We can represent a Gettier-style story by G(X, P), meaning that X bears a Gettier-relation to P, i.e., having a JTB for P on the basis of some justified false belief:

 (2) $G(X, P)$